 Viognier is like a rather temperamental child.
-It’s been a challenging variety to grow and manage in the vineyard, it’s a tough variety to work out when to pick it due to it’s uneven ripening, and, despite it being a fantastically complex and flavoursome wine, it has been a challenge to sell it.
+It’s a challenging variety to grow and manage in the vineyard, and it’s a tough variety to work out when to pick it due to it’s uneven ripening.
+It is a fantastically complex and flavoursome wine, but it has been a challenge to sell.
 Despite all of that, we love this variety dearly for it’s generosity of flavours and it’s ability to match with a wide range of foods, including chilli and thai based dishes.

 We love Viognier for it’s generosity of flavours and it’s ability to match with a wide range of foods, including dishes with spicy, chilli and thai flavours.
 Warning, you may fall in love with it too!

-Vintage in the Geographe Wine region was delayed with heavy rain in mid January 2016 due to a tropical storm, followed by mild to warm day time and cool night time temperatures for the rest of Summer and into early Autumn.
-The extended ripening time was a benefit though, producing Viognier grapes which were quite exceptional , intense flavours.
+Vintage in the Geographe Wine and the Margaret River regions was delayed due to relatively mild to warm day time and cool night time temperatures for Summer and into early Autumn.
+The extended ripening time was a benefit though, producing Viognier grapes which were quite exceptional, intense flavours.

 We have 3 rows of viognier which produce about 1 to 2 tonnes of grapes.
 The vines were planted in 2005.